 Work pressure at TCS is a pretty relative term.
 It varies across projects.
 Apart from the minimum working hours, you might have to stay back sometimes a couple of hours or more to finish your tasks on few days.
 But on a regular basis, the working hours is seldom hectic.
 But in some projects you might well have to work for 10 hours daily and might have to come on weekends as well.

-Screening and firing
+Screening and Attrition

 People working in Accenture have across different platforms reported that there is a little bit of screening policy in place.
 This policy might eventually lead to people not securing a place in the organization after sometime.
 However, there are a number of criteria which you have to fulfill to get thrown out, so there is absolutely no need to panic at all.